On-demand generation of dark-bright soliton trains in Bose-Einstein condensates

 \subsubsection{\textbf{Full-box configuration}}

 For the full-box configuration we use Eq.~\eqref{eq:sigma}.
-This implies that the box of the FBTC is always fully filled, either with one or both components.
+This implies that the box of the FBTC is always fully filled, either with one or both components, $q_o^2=h^2(\sigma)+H^2(\sigma)$.
 By doing so, we are able to explore several configurations and elucidate the effect of the second component inside the box.
 In this regard, it is important to distinguish the regimes where $H>|h|$ or $H<|h|$ and $h>0$ or $h<0$.
-As before, below we explore both IP-FBTC and OP-FBTC using the previously introduced notation and labelling.
+Besides, for $\sigma=\pi/2$ ($H=q_o$ and $h=0$) we recover the zeros from the zero-box configuration.
+As before, below we explore both IP-FBTC and OP-FBTC using the previously introduced notation and labeling.
 Recall that in the former case $\theta=0$ and thus the symmetry of the system is preserved, leading to a symmetric set of solutions.
 On the other hand, $\theta=\pi/2$ breaks the phase symmetry of the system, leading in turn to asymmetric solutions.

 \paragraph{\textbf{In-phase background.}}